-When I announced that I was quitting my job after 14 years in the workforce and “moving” to Mexico for 180 days on savings, “Why Mexico?” was one of my frequently asked questions.
+When I announced that I was quitting my job after 14 years in the workforce and taking a 180-day sabbatical in Mexico on savings, “Why Mexico?” was one of my frequently asked questions.

 My answer is three-fold.

 - The low cost of living in Mexico (geo-arbitrage!)

 The term is called “geo arbitrage,” and the strategy is making your money last longer and go farther by having a U.S. salary (or U.S. savings) to fund living expenses in a low cost of living country.
 And a lot of people in the Financial Independence Retire Early (FIRE) community do it!
 Why not me?

 As of mid-December 2021, I don’t have a paycheck anymore.
 I’m living off savings: which means I can live twice as long if I live in a LCOL country (and the average cost of living in Mexico is at least half that of the U.S., give or take depending on the cities).
 In 2021, as a nomad in the U.S., my spending was just over $52,000.
 If I can cut half of that from half the year (assuming I’m back in the U.S. or comparable the other half of the year), I’ll save $13,000.
 A big deal for someone who wants to stay “retired” as long as possible!